‘To All the Boys I’ve Loved Before’: Netflix’s teen movies and shows

 From the outside, it’s easy to categorize Olivia Mich’s coming-of-age story as being little more than a stoner comedy featuring a fresh twist of female characters as the ones sparking up and getting high.

-But delve a little deeper and you’ll find the movie makes plenty of impressive statements regarding the power of female friendships while depicting older teenager girls with rawness and honesty – they drink, have sex, do drugs, and refuse to be shamed for it.
+But delve a little deeper and you’ll find Dude makes plenty of impressive statements regarding the power of female friendships while depicting older teenager girls with rawness and honesty – they drink, have sex, do drugs, and refuse to be shamed for it.

 The film drops some of its earlier lighthearted zeal to deep dive into some heavier territory, lending Dude some unexpected depth with Lucy Hale, Kathryn Prescott, and Alexandra Shipp all bringing their performance game for the film.

-It’s dark, witty, romantic, nihilistic, and violent as hell – it’s also fucking brilliant.
+It’s dark, witty, romantic, nihilistic, and violent as hell, but The End of the F***ing World is also brilliant.
 S2 of this near-perfect British comedy is currently in development so we urge you to watch S1 immediately if you haven’t already.

-The sardonic series stars Jessica Barden and Alex Lawther as a fucked up, pessimistic couple who embark on a road trip with radically different goals in mind.
+The sardonic series stars Jessica Barden and Alex Lawther as a f***ed-up, pessimistic couple who embark on a road trip with radically different goals in mind.
 She’s hoping to find her estranged father and he’s hoping to fulfil his psychopathic destiny in killing his new girlfriend.

 Though the outline may seem as bleak and bitter as they come, the show is surprisingly endearing and full of unexpected twists, turns, and heartfelt character development that elevate the show well beyond the basic synopsis.